M-ZubairAhmed/mattermost-plugin-netlify/README.md

 ## Installation
 Please download the latest version of the [release](https://github.com/M-ZubairAhmed/mattermost-plugin-netlify/releases) directory.
 Headover to `System Console` and drop the latest release in plugins section.
 For more help on how to install a custom plugin refers [installing custom plugin docs](https://docs.mattermost.com/administration/plugins.html#custom-plugins).

+*Currently unstable due to active development, should be used for testing purpose only*.

 ## Setting up